IQSS/iqss-beamer-theme/README.md

 # Installation
 Clone this repository and move the `.sty` files and `header.png` to your `$TEXMFHOME/tex/latex` directory, creating it if it doesn't exist.
+(Alternatively, you can leave the files where they are and create a symbolic link to this directory.).
 If you don't know where `$TEXMFHOME` is check your LaTeX distribution documentation, or run `kpsewhich -var-value TEXMFHOME` in a terminal.

 # Use